interagent/prmd/docs/schemata.md

 Each attribute MAY include the following properties:

-* `pattern` - a regex encoded in a string that the valid values MUST match
+* `pattern` - a javascript regex encoded in a string that the valid values MUST match
 * `format` - format of the value.
 MUST be one of spec defined `["date-time", "email", "hostname", "ipv4", "ipv6", "uri"]` or defined by us `["uuid"]`

 Examples: